 on paper the best aspects of your book idea.
 Regardless of your level

 of experience, I'll take your concept very seriously and, if I believe

-you have a solid chance at selling it, will work hard to create a winning
+you have a solid chance at selling it, will work hard to craft a winning

 book proposal for you.

-that I'm a world-class book editor.
+that I'm an exceptional book editor.
 I've turned books that no one wanted to

 buy into New York Times bestsellers through thoughtful—and at times brutal—cuts,